nsidc/earthaccess/docs/governance/decisions/929-move-repository.md

 Cons:
 * No clear path to extend organizational ownership permissions to earthaccess maintainers outside of NSIDC
+* Vulnerability to disruption by changes within the federal government, including shutdowns, funding changes, or dissolution of organizations.

 ### Option 2: Move to an independent org, e.g. `earthaccess-dev`.